-One of the central issues in the field of multi-agent systems concerns the specification of conversation policies (or interaction protocols), which govern the communication between software agents in an agent communication language (ACL) [4].
-To allow for the flexibility needed in agent communication [14, 10] new approaches have been proposed, which overcome the limitations of the traditional transition net approach, in which the specification of interaction protocols is done by making use of finite state machines.
-A particularly promising approach to agent communication, first proposed by Singh [22], is the social approach [5, 11, 14].
+Autonomous agents can communicate, cooperate and negotiate using commonly agreed communication languages and protocols.
+One of the central issues in the field concerns the specification of conversation policies (or interaction protocols), which govern the communication between software agents in an agent communication language [4].

+To allow for the flexibility needed in agent communication [10, 14] new approaches have been proposed, which overcome the limitations of the traditional transition net approach, in which the specification of interaction protocols is done by making use of finite state machines.
+A particularly promising approach to agent communication, first proposed by Singh [21, 22], is the social approach [5, 11, 14].
 In the social approach, communicative actions affect the "social state" of the system, rather than the internal (mental) states of the agents.
 The social state records social facts, like the permissions and the commitments of the agents.

-In this paper we adopt a social approach in the specification of the interactions among Web services and, in particular, we address the problem of service composition[23], where the objective is "to describe, simulate, compose, test, and verify compositions of Web services" [15].
-In our proposal Web services are described by specifying their interaction protocols in an action theory based on a dynamic linear time temporal logic.
-Such a logic has been used in [7, 9] to provide the specification of interaction protocols among agents and to allow the verification of protocol properties as well as the verification of the compliance of a set of communicating agents with a protocol.

-From several points of view the web service domain is well suited to this kind of formalization.
+In this paper, we adopt a social approach in the specification of the interactions among Web services and, in particular, we address the problem of service verification and that of service composition [15, 18, 23].
+In our proposal, Web services are described by specifying their interaction protocols in an action theory based on a dynamic, linear-time, temporal logic.
+Such logic has been used in [7,9] to provide the specification of interaction protocols among agents and to allow the verification of protocol properties as well as the verification of the compliance of a set of services with a protocol.
+The Web service domain is well suited for this kind of formalization.
 The proposed framework provides a simple formalization of the communicative actions in terms of their effects and preconditions and the specification of an interaction protocol by means of temporal constraints.
-To accommodate the needs of the application domain, in which information is inherently incomplete, in Section 2 we extend the action theory defined in [9] to deal with incomplete information, by introducing epistemic modalities in the language to distinguish what is known about the social state from what is unknown.